 Get Schooled

 There are numerous barista training courses available in-person or online, to help you get more familiar with the products you will be selling.
 Taking a coffee class can deepen your understanding and increase your confidence in your ability to run a coffee shop.
-As well, it can prevent embarrassing rookie mistakes as you start out.
+As well, it can prevent embarrassing rookie mistakes as you start.

 If the business ownership aspect is what you aren’t experienced in, consider taking a general business class online or at a nearby community college.
 These are relatively cheap options that can provide some background on what it takes to run a business.
 Being passionate about coffee is a necessary aspect of owning a coffee shop, but so is knowing how to operate at a profit.